Sorry, you need to enable JavaScript to visit this website.

 You may experience issues if you access your exam in an old browser.
 Ensure you upgrade your browser to the latest version before the exam.

-You can check the version of the browser you're using by opening it, navigating to the settings and viewing the 'about' information.
+You can check the version of the browser you're using by opening it, navigating to the settings and viewing the 'About' area.
 This will display the browser version number.

 You should avoid using any sort of InPrivate or Incognito browsers, as these will not retain any locally stored answers in their cache.
 This is important because if you lose connection during their exam, the exam will continue and your responses will be saved in your browser cache.
 If the cache is automatically deleted, we cannot recover your answers.